erick-efc/simple_flask_rest_api_cloud/README.md

   pip install -r requirements.txt
 ```

-4. Set up the DB (we will use MySQL, as exaplained)
+4. Set up the DB (we will use MySQL, as explained)
 - open a new terminal and start an instance of MySQL with admin access:
 ``` bash
 mysql -u root -p